Saif-Abudalo/saif-abudalo.github.io/_pages/Writeups/Sloth-NCSC-QUAL-2024.md

 ## <a href="#solve-code">Solve</a>

 First, the challenge gives us a small prime, 32771, and from there it keeps generating the next primes until we have a full list of 16‑bit primes.
-Basically, it’s building a prime list that will later be used to construct `p` and  `q`
+Basically, it’s building a prime list that will later be used to construct
+$$
+p
+$$
+and
+$$
+q
+$$

 ```python
 prime_list=[32771]